miluge/crud-produits/README.md

 Application has CRUD functionalities

 ### User
-User needs to connect to access application and manage his/her/they own products
+User needs to connect to access application and manage his own products

 ### Products details
 Products are defined by: